girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

    - Route incoming messages based on message content.
  - So API Gateway supports stateless RESTful APIs as well as stateful WebSocket APIs.
  - https://aws.amazon.com/api-gateway/
+ - To prevent your API from being overwhelmed by too many requests, Amazon API Gateway throttles requests to your API using the token bucket algorithm, where a token counts for a request.
+   - Specifically, API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account.
+In the token bucket algorithm, the burst is the maximum bucket size.

 **Lambda**
  - AWS Lambda currently supports 1000 concurrent executions per AWS account per region.
 You need to contact AWS support to raise the account limit.